Getting started with fastlane for iOS

 Ruby

-fastlane supports Ruby versions 2.4 through 2.7.
+fastlane supports Ruby versions 2.5 or newer.
 Verify which Ruby version you're using:

 $ ruby --version